Cyber Security Center

 Michael has been a full time faculty member at CSN since 1999.
 His teaching specialties include the Cisco Networking Academy and Digital Forensics courses.
 He is the author, technical editor, and reviewer for a number of college textbooks.
 He also has published a number of technical articles and has a U.S. patent on a digital forensics fraud detection device.

-Michael teaches Computer Forensics courses
+Michael teaches Computer Forensics courses.

 Advisory Council for Cyber Security and Networking